luisnose/Data_project2/README.md

 git clone https://github.com/luisnose/Data_project2.git
 ```

-We are  going to use already provided ElasticStreaming Virtual Machine, but we need to configure it to use 6GB of RAM.

-* Start virtual machine and logon.

 * Open Web Browser and go to  http://console.cloud.google.com/

 * Create a new project called hackathon and move to it.